-A crimson light reflects the ice and snow.
-The colours of the mountains, the water, the sky and the sun.
-Nuuk Art Museum has a large collection of the painter Emanuel A. Petersen (1894-1948).
-He painted the overwhelming scenery of Greenlandic nature.
+A crimson light reflects on the ice and snow.
+The colours of the mountains, the water, the sky, the sun: Emanuel Aage Petersen (1894-1948) painted the overwhelming scenery of Greenlandic nature.
 As a painter he places himself within that kind of art that comes from the outside, but glances in.

-Educated as a stage set painter he travelled to Greenland several times from the 1920s and up until the 1940s.
+Educated as a scenic painter, Petersen travelled to Greenland several times from the 1920s and up until the 1940s.
 His goal was to travel and paint all the way around the coastline of Greenland – and he almost did.
-He wanted to show an indigenous Greenland and collect his paintings with writing in a book about Greenland.
-He did not finish that book, but some years ago it was published with the writings he left and illustrated with some of his paintings.
+He wanted to show the original indigenous Greenland and eventually collect his paintings in a book along with texts.
+He never finished the book, but some years ago the work was published with the writings he left and illustrated with some of his paintings.

-The people in the paintings are not portraits either, rather sorts of archetypes – that is, a certain idea of the Greenlanders Emanuel A. Petersen uses again and again.
-He placed for example the woman in traditional Greenlandic outfit with the topknot in numerous paintings sitting or standing – often looking out at sea.
-However, Nuuk Kunstmuseum also owns some sketches by Petersen where he actually drew people more like portraits with individual features.
+The people in the paintings are not portraits either, rather sorts of archetypes – that is, a certain idea of the Greenlanders that Petersen references again and again.
+For instance, the woman in the traditional Greenlandic outfit and with the topknot is placed in numerous paintings, sitting or standing, and often looking out at sea.
+However, Nuuk Kunstmuseum also owns some sketches by Petersen where he actually drew people with individual features, more like proper portraits.

 Landscape painting as conquering

-In an article called “On Other Pictures; Imperialism, Historical Amnesia and Mimesis” curator and researcher Candice Hopkins (b.1977) writes of landscape painting as territorial expansion; a way of conquering land.
-Landscape painting was the first art genre to form a school in the independent North America in the middle of the 19th century – a way to appropriate the country.
+In an article called “On Other Pictures; Imperialism, Historical Amnesia and Mimesis”, curator and scholar Candice Hopkins (b.1977) writes of landscape painting as territorial expansion and as a way of conquering land.
+Landscape painting was the first art genre to form a school in the independent conquered North America in the mid 19th century – a way to appropriate the country.

 Landscape painting is a genre that stretches back through the history of Western art.
-Candice Hopkins points out that the landscape painted by the conqueror or in a colonial history draws on the ideas of the Western art period called Romanticism:
+Candice Hopkins points out that the kind of landscape painted by the conqueror or the colonizer harks back to the period called Romanticism:

 “Through their use of radiant light and sweeping scenes of natural wonder, the artists equated nature with the sublime and nature became stand-in for God”.*

-It is precisely this particular degree of the beautiful that lurks in Emanuel A. Petersen’s painting, but whereas nature in the romantic painting has an element of danger and a feeling of engulfing you, Emanuel A. Petersen’s paintings are more related to a period in Danish art history called the golden age (guldalderen).
-A period in the beginning of the 19th century where artists inspired by the European Romanticism painted and staged the Danish nature – not the wild and engulfing but the harmonious and cultivated.
+It is precisely this particular degree of the beautiful that lurks in Emanuel A. Petersen’s paintings: the sublime.
+However, whereas nature in Romantic art presents an element of danger and the feeling of engulfing the viewer, Emanuel A. Petersen’s paintings seem more consistent with the period of Danish art history defined as Golden Age (Guldalderen).
+Such period – spanning over the first half of 19th century – saw artists staging the Danish nature under the inspiration of European Romanticism: not the wild and overwhelming, but the harmonious and cultivated.

-Emanuel A. Petersen does not emphasize the dangerous or engulfing in the Greenlandic nature.
-His paintings are like post cards where the beautiful and overwhelming nature is seen at a distance.
+The emphasis in Emanuel A. Petersen’s paintings is not on the dangerous and engulfing in nature; such paintings are more like postcards, where the beautiful and breathtaking – albeit alien – nature is seen from a distance.

 Between World War I and II